ckhai01/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `view 2` displays the 2nd person in the GreyBook.
 * `view A0123456J` displays the person with student ID A0123456J from the GreyBook.
-* `view 3` followed by `view A0123456J` will also display the person with student ID A0123456J, even if they are not the 3rd person in the GreyBook.
+* `view 3` followed by `view A0123456J` will only display the person with student ID A0123456J, even if they are not the 3rd person in the GreyBook.

 ### Clearing all entries : `clear`